Poland: Freedom and Prosperity in the 21st Century

 Warsaw has world-class opera and ballet companies, the National Philharmonic Orchestra, four major universities and 62 colleges, more than 30 theatres, and hundreds of museums.

-Warsaw has a thousands of restaurants serving every kind of food you can imagine.
-The local cuisine is on the hearty side, lots of meat, potatoes and other winter vegetables, mushrooms, cabbage and hundreds of different soups, but there are lots of vegan, vegetarian, non-dairy, and gluten-free options.
+Warsaw has thousands of restaurants serving every kind of food you can imagine.
+The local cuisine is on the hearty side, lots of meat, potatoes, and other winter vegetables, mushrooms, cabbage and hundreds of different soups, but there are lots of vegan, vegetarian, non-dairy, and gluten-free options.

 On our tour, hosted by the Polish National Tourist Office and Polish Airlines, we had two vegans, one non-dairy and one gluten-free, and everybody dined like royalty.